 However, some phone manufacturers help people protect their phones by allowing them to download free cell phone security apps.
 For example, Android allow users to down free phone security apps from iTunes or Market store that can prevent users from unknowingly downloading viruses onto their cell phones before doing it.

-You can learn more about spyware via tech blogs such as No More Sad Computer, so you can stay up to date on security trends and new threats to watch out for.
+You can learn more about spyware via tech blogs such as We Hate Malware, so you can stay up to date on security trends and new threats to watch out for.

 Overall, cell phone security is a concern for all those own phones.
 Although it might be hard to prevent all security pitfalls, setting a password, avoiding suspicious links, and public or automatic Wi-Fi networks can improve cell phone security.